zzArchive-if-05-61-B-fall-2018/project-proposal-allround-manager-prototype-name/README.md

 $ npm i
 $ ionic serve
 ```
-After typing the command ionic serve a browser pop up should come.
+After typing the command "ionic serve" a browser pop up should be displayed.
 Now you can create a user and explore our app.